Personal Property Appraisal Services for Fine Art, Collectibles, and Antiques

 "The most overlooked asset in a portfolio…can be the one hanging on the wall.”

-A Fine Art expert and team member of Blades Appraisals, I am an ISA Accredited Member, International Society of Appraisers, and a Candidate ASA, Appraiser Association of America.
-We adhere to USPAP (Uniform Standards of Professional Appraisal Practices) to ensure ethical, unbiased, accurate, and consistent valuations.
+A Fine Art expert and team member of Blades Appraisals, I am an ISA Accredited Member, International Society of Appraisers, and an ASA Candidate, Appraiser Association of America.
+All appraisal reports adhere to USPAP (Uniform Standards of Professional Appraisal Practices) to ensure ethical, unbiased, accurate, and consistent valuations.

-What we pride ourselves on is what sets us apart.
-“Our Quality Control”.
+We pride ourselves on what sets us apart: “Our Quality Control Process.”
 Before delivery, every appraisal is reviewed by a team of two to three experienced specialists.
 This vital step is designed to eliminate inconsistencies, bring additional qualified viewpoints to ensure accuracy, and defensibility before the report ever reaches the client.”

-We provide online valuations and in-person consultations in your home or business location.
+We provide online valuations and in-person consultations in your home or business location, both in Texas and internationally.

 Types of Appraisal reports we provide